 The core abstraction of the seL4CP is the protection domain (PD), which encapsulates the seL4 concepts of VSpace (address space), CSpace (access rights), thread (execution), scheduling context (right to use the CPU), and Notification (semaphore-like synchronisation primitive).
 A PD also has executable code and a scheduling priority.

-Two PDs can be connected by a Channel, which allows them to communicate.
-Memory objects can be connected to a Channel to enable shared-memory communication.
+Two PDs can be connected by a Communication Channel (CC), which allows them to communicate.
+Memory objects can be connected to PDs to enable shared-memory communication.

 The PD is the seL4CP's process abstraction.
 Its code structure has of three entry points: